.......write her a letter

 Thank you again, for listening.

-To read more poetry we have shared, go now to our own Index of previously featured Poetry.
+To read more poetry we have shared, go now to our own huge Index of previously featured Poetry.

 ~ Some great Austin-Texas-USA poetry links on the internet: